smart-data-models/dataModel.WasteWater/WasteWaterTank/doc/spec.md

 ## List of properties

-- `address`: The mailing address  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
+- `address`: The mailing address  - `airflow`: Object defining the actual and estimated airflow  - `alternateName`: An alternative name for this item  - `areaServed`: The geographic area where a service or offered item is provided  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `do`: Dissolved Oxygen concentration measured in wastewater.  - `endsAt`: A relationship indicating the entity the tank is connected to in the downstream point  - `id`: Unique identifier of the entity  - `location`: Geojson reference to the item.
-It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `nh4`: Ammonium concentration measured in a tank.  - `no3`: Nitrate concentration measured in wastewater.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pH`: Water pH level measured.  - `redox`: Redox level measured in wastewater.  - `seeAlso`: list of uri pointing to additional resources about the item  - `sludgeLevel`: Sludge Level measured in a secondary settler tank  - `source`: A sequence of characters giving the original source of the entity data as a URL.
+It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon  - `name`: The name of this item.  - `nh4`: Ammonium concentration measured in a tank.  - `no3`: Nitrate concentration measured in wastewater.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `pH`: Water pH level measured.  - `power`: Object defining the actual and estimated power consumption  - `redox`: Redox level measured in wastewater.  - `seeAlso`: list of uri pointing to additional resources about the item  - `sludgeLevel`: Sludge Level measured in a secondary settler tank  - `source`: A sequence of characters giving the original source of the entity data as a URL.
 Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startsAt`: A relationship indicating the entity the tank is connected to in the upstream point  - `temperature`: Wastewater temperature measured.  - `tn`: Total Nitrogen concentration measured in wastewater.  - `tss`: total suspended solids concentration measured in a tank.  - `type`: NGSI-LD Entity Type.
 It has to be WasteWaterTank
 Required properties
 - `description`  - `id`  - `name`  - `type`  ## Data Model description of properties
 Sorted alphabetically (click for details)